maarten-pennings/howto/c64functions/readme.md

   [USRADD](https://archive.org/details/Compute_s_Mapping_the_Commodore_64/page/n85/mode/2up)
   at address 785,786

-- That routine is "supposed" to use FAC1, compute something, leave the result again in FAC1, and `RTS` back to the BASIC interpreter.
+- That routine is "supposed" to use FAC1, compute something, leave the floating point result again in FAC1, and `RTS` back to the BASIC interpreter.

-- The BASIC interpreter picks up the value returned by `USR()` in FAC1 and continues with that in the BASIC expression is was evaluating.
+- The BASIC interpreter picks up the value returned by `USR()` in FAC1 and continues with that in the BASIC expression it was evaluating.

-We have written a machine language routine that receives a value in FAC1, does not look at it, makes a snapshot of the entire stack (all 256 bytes), then returns.
+I have written a machine language routine that receives a value in FAC1, does not look at it, makes a snapshot of the entire stack (all 256 bytes), then returns.
 BASIC sees the same value come out as was passed in.

-We decided to store the machine language routine at $C000 (49152).
-We decided to store the stack snapshot (all 256 bytes) at $C100 .. $C200.
+I decided to store the machine language routine at $C000 (49152) and to store the stack snapshot (all 256 bytes) at $C100 .. $C200.

 This is the routine we wrote, a simple one-page copy loop using POWERMON.